5 apps that will help you learn a foreign language!

-I’m a strong believer that learning different languages unlocks so many opportunities, not to mention makes you look incredibly good when you’re in a foreign country and can understand and speak the lingo.
+I’m a strong believer that learning different languages unlocks so many opportunities, not to mention that it makes you look incredibly good when you’re in a foreign country and can understand and speak the lingo.
 Whether you travel a lot or just want to challenge your mind, learning a language is a great task, especially for English speakers who have perhaps had it lucky not “needing” to learn any other language.

 This list below features 5 of the best apps that will help you learn a foreign language.
 If you know of any others then please feel free to post them in the comments.
 And on that note, let’s begin with Babbel…